Everyone wants to figure out ways to save money on their workers’ comp policy. Why spend extra money if you don't have to?

 Workers’ comp is based on the concept that people who do riskier jobs are more likely to get hurt and therefore, their insurance will cost more.

 There is a list of 500+ job roles called class codes for businesses and employees.
-Each role is assigned a certain rate that is used to calculate the premium.
+Each role is assigned a specific rate that is used to calculate the premium.
 Within each industry, there can also be different roles for various types of jobs if the level of risk varies greatly.

-Commercial cleaners (9014) are cheaper than residential cleaners (0917), but the secretary (8810) is the cheapest of them all by far.
+Commercial cleaners (9014) are cheaper than residential cleaners (0917), but the secretary (8810) is the cheapest by far.

 Next, let’s discuss something that is really weird about workers’ comp insurance.
-The insurance company wants you to take a really good guess on how much you are going to pay your employees in the next 12 months.
+The insurance company wants you to take a really good guess at how much you are going to pay your employees in the next 12 months.

 Anyone have a crystal ball they can share?